bcgllc/elasticsearch-bible-kjv/README.md

 To read more about how to customize the search criterias, head on over to this page: https://lucene.apache.org/core/2_9_4/queryparsersyntax.html

-**NOTE:** Knowledge of how to setup and use Elasticsearch Server and Kibana is required.
+**NOTE:** Knowledge of how to setup and use Elasticsearch and Kibana is recommended.
 Detailed install instructions can be provided if there is enough community interest.
-Word 2007 or greater is required if you wish to use the XLSX files.
+Word 2007 or greater is required if you wish to modify the XLSX files for another translation.

 The project comes with the following files:
 - Python script (kjv.py)
 - Kibana script (kibana-kjv.json)
-- CSV files for each book of the Bible (created from XLSX files)
+- CSV files for each book of the Bible (created from XLSX files, exported as "CSV Comma Delimited")
 - XLSX files for each book of the Bible

-Before running the Python script **kjv.py**, Elasticsearch for Python must be installed using the following command:
+Before running the Python script **kjv.py**, Elasticsearch package for Python must be installed using the following command:

 **pip install elasticsearch**

 Only Python version 2.7 has been tested.

 **NOTE:** An index must be created in the Elasticsearch instance before the import script is run.
 Create an index called 'bible'.
-If you wish to use another name for the index go ahead, just make sure you update the python script where "index_name = bible".
+If you wish to use another name for the index go ahead, just make sure you update the Python script where "index_name = bible".

 To import the CSV files into your Elasticsearch instance run this command: